rathoddinesh14/SamriddhiSampada/README.md

 1. [Hello World](hello-world/README.md)
 2. [Arrow World](arrow-world/README.md)
    In this project, react code is written using the arrow function syntax.
    Event handlers code is also written.
+Using props to pass data from parent to child component and not vice-versa.